-When you touch an eCPRI/RoE BERT icon in MU100011A, the 25G eCPRI/RoE Dual Port Ability check box appears.
-Selecting the check box allows users to use the 25 Gbps interface for both ports.
-However, you cannot launch applications other than eCPRI/RoE BERT.
-For the details, refer to To enable using 25 Gbps for two ports on eCPRI/RoE BERT application.
+When you touch an icon of the application using OTN layer, the Enable two ports check box appears according to the module.
+Selecting the check box allows users to select both ports.
+However there are restrictions on the ports settings.
+For the details, refer to Restrictions for using two ports.